alephdata/aleph/helm/examples/dev/README.md

   kubectl config use-context docker-desktop
   ```

+* Running this example may require up to 8GB of memory, so make sure to [update the resource settings](https://docs.docker.com/desktop/settings/mac/#resources) in Docker Desktop if necessary.

 * You also need Helm, a tool for packaging Kubernetes resources.
 Please refer to the [Helm documentation](https://helm.sh/docs/intro/install/) for instructions on how to install Helm on your machine.

 ## Installation